 We enjoyed speaking with Tonya Smith, jail case coordinator, and Tim Nolan, senior applications manager at Collin County, Texas.
 Collin County is known for its innovation in government technology processes.
-Not only have they harnessed Laserfiche’s power, but now they implemented their first digital workers to eliminate bottlenecks in the corrections business process.
+Not only have they harnessed automation, but now they implemented their first digital worker to eliminate bottlenecks in their corrections business process.

 “For over a decade, this has been a persistent problem for us, and we’re thrilled to have a solution, finally.
 From the IT perspective, digital workers solve this problem for every city and county with an RMS and jail system, especially in Texas,” emphasized Tim.

-What else does their team love in addition to Laserfiche and Blue Prism?
-Tim shares, “We leaned on MCCi to help us a lot.
-I love that they have a highly technical skilled team that allows us to get the problem that we have solved.
+Speaking about working with MCCi, “We leaned on their expertise to help us a lot.
 It’s not just basic tech support.
-When we call on MCCi, it’s at a very high level.
-The support has been fantastic.
-We have worked with one specific person with each problem, and they stay on until the very end.
+When we call on MCCi, it’s at a very high-level technical skilled professional.
+The support team has been fantastic.
+We work with one specific person with each problem, and they are with you to the end.
 There’s no closing out the ticket or passing it to another person.
-They will always be the person we call on for Laserfiche, Blue Prism, and beyond.”
+They will always be the people we call on for Laserfiche, Blue Prism, and beyond,” said Tim.